Sunbury earth rings: Management and conservation

-Some of the Rings have been put under the management of the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and have also been included on the Register of the National Estate.
+Some of the Rings were put under the management of the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and were included on the (now defunct) Register of the National Estate.
 Several of the Sunbury Earth Rings are located and protected within the Jacksons Creek biik wurrdha Regional Parklands and in other open space reserves.

 There are ongoing pressures on the sites from development.
 As a result of housing development along Reservoir Road, one ring in Fullwood Drive is now encircled by the back fences of adjoining houses, while another is subject to residential subdivision plans which will also see it surrounded by roads.
 A past proposal even considered incorporating one of the rings in the middle of a traffic round-about.
 The Canterbury Hills housing estate has submitted plans for residential development around the Riddells Road ring.
-In October 2009, the Sunbury Maribyrnong Valley Green Wedge Defenders made a Submission to the Parliamentary, Legislative Council regarding their inquiry into the impact of the state government's decision to change the Urban Growth Boundary, citing the Aboriginal ring as a significant element of the threatened Bundanoon woodlands and grasslands, which was being encroached upon by housing.
+In a 2009 submission to a Victorian Legislative Council inquiry into the impact of a Victorian Government decision to change the Urban Growth Boundary, the Sunbury Maribyrnong Valley Green Wedge Defenders stated that the Aboriginal ring was a significant element of the threatened Bundanoon woodlands and grasslands, which was being encroached upon by housing.